 Is the Kaspersky VPN free?

-The Kaspersky VPN is free for a week, with limits on some features like server access, Netflix access, a kill switch and data.
-However, after the trial period is over, Kaspersky costs either $4.99 a month or $29.99 a year.
+There is a week-long free trial of the premium Kaspersky VPN app, as well as a free version with limits on some features like server access, Netflix access, a kill switch and data.
+However, after the trial period is over for premium service, Kaspersky costs either $4.99 a month or $29.99 a year.

 Is the Kaspersky VPN worth it?